Hands-on Activity: Electrocardiograph Building

 After that demonstration, the teacher connects the device to the power supply and connects the output of the circuit to the oscilloscope.
 Pick a student volunteer from the class.
 Place electrodes on the student's forearms and ankle while the student is seated in front of the class in close proximity to the device.
 Connect the detection leads from the circuit to the electrodes and turn on the power supply.
 The oscilloscope make visual the student's heart rhythm, just as a professional EKG would do.
 Make sure that the oscilloscope can be viewed by all the students in the classroom.
 If space permits and enough slack is available in the EKG leads, have the student jog carefully in place to increase his/her heart rate.
 Again, allow all the students to view the oscilloscope and make sure attention is drawn to the fact that the heart rhythm has increased.
 If time allows, connect another student to the oscilloscope to further the demonstration that the circuit functions, just as a professional EKG does.

 The next section of the activity is in handout form.
 Divide the class into groups of four or five students each.
 Pass out the same handout to each member of the group.
 Direct students to discuss the handout and its questions carefully.
 While the students are discussing the handout in groups, walk around the classroom and answer any questions that arise.
 If more guidance is needed, give the class hints as to how to answer the questions.
-Allow enough time at the end of the class to go over the handout questions.
-This should be done with the entire class using an overhead projector or Elmo.
+Allow enough time at the end of the class period to go over the handout questions as a class using an overhead projector or Elmo.
 The handout answers are designed to encourage students to develop an understanding of the different stages of heart failure.
 When connected in order, the EKG of handouts #1 through #4 show the process of heart failure.
 If desired, the teacher could further develop each condition by explaining additional medical details, such as the use of a defibrillator for treatment.

 Background: Heart disease is the leading cause of death in the U.S. and is a major cause of disability.
 Almost 700,000 people die of heart disease each year, which is about 29% of all U.S. deaths.
 Heart disease is a term that includes several more specific heart conditions.
 The most common heart disease in the U.S. is coronary heart disease, which can lead to heart attack.
 The bio-potentials generated by the heart muscles result in an electrical signal called electrocardiogram (ECG or EKG).
 It is one of the most important physiological tests, used extensively for measuring the state of cardiac patients.
 An electrocardiograph enables a rapid observation of the behavior of the heart activity in terms of heart rhythm, conduction intervals, morphological aspects of the waves (P,Q,R,S,T) associated with depolarization and repolarization of the auricles and ventricles.